 The course consists of eight three-hour sessions that address ethical conduct and professional issues in the science and practice of health service psychology.
 Areas include clinical practice of psychology, research, evidence-based treatments, obtaining how to use the APA Publication Manual (6th ed.), and a brief historical review of the development of the profession.
-Professional issues and topics will include (a) becoming a doctoral psychologist including membership in professional organizations (e.g., state and national groups including the American Psychological Association); (b) social media in practice and personal use; (c) becoming licensed and board certified; (d) presenting oneself as a professional CV and completing the CITI research training restricate; and (g) suicidal clients and confidentiality.
+Professional issues and topics will include (a) becoming a doctoral psychologist including membership in professional organizations (e.g., state and national groups including the American Psychological Association); (b) social media in practice and personal use; (c) becoming licensed and board certified; (d) presenting oneself as a professional and self-care; (e) early career building starting in graduate school; (f) developing a professional CV and completing the CITI research training certificate; and (g) suicidal clients and confidentiality.
 The course will provide an opportunity for discussion and interaction among students as they come to understand professional and ethical issues and concerns facing health services psychologists today.
 Discussions will also focus on key benchmarks going through the 4-year doctoral program at the College of Psychology [e.g., selecting practicum and internship sites, clinical competency exams (CCE), selecting a COP mentor, directed studies, dissertations, posters and publications as a graduate student].